AleoNet/snarkOS/network/documentation/network_messages/ping.md

-A ping protocol request for a `Pong`.
+A message used to check if a peer is active and calculate their RTT.

 ### Message Name